 The truth is, the nutrition in baked goods is zero.
 Maybe even negative zero.
 There’s really not a single redeeming quality in your muffin.
 Sad, I know.

 Now, if you really feel you need to have something sweet, here’s some information to ponder:

 Agave nectar.
 Agave nectar comes from the blue agave plants that grow down in Mexico.
 In North America, agave nectar started being touted as a clean, natural sweetener a few years back but really, it’s about as healthy as high fructose corn syrup is.
 In some cases, depending on how it’s been processed, it’s actually worse than HFCS.
 Most of the agave nectar we see in stores is basically very condensed fructose syrup made in a lab and stripped of all its nutrients.
 Does agave nectar have a low glycemic index?
 Yes.
 So does windshield washer fluid but that doesn’t mean you should eat it.

 Aspartame.
-Recent studies (here’s a link to over 60 studies including the one referenced in this post. http://aspartame.mercola.com/sites/aspartame/studies.aspx) show that this chemical sweetener can actually cause weight gain and worsen insulin sensitivity.
+Recent studies (here’s a link to PubMed where you can find many studies on aspartame) show that this chemical sweetener can actually cause weight gain and worsen insulin sensitivity.
 The human body doesn’t know what to do with things that are ingested that simply are not food.